carpentries/lesson-development-training/episodes/lesson-content.md

 ## Adding Exercises

-To create an exercise in The Carpentries Workbench, we use another two types of 'fenced divs':
+To create an exercise in The Carpentries Workbench, we use another two types of fenced divs:

 * `discussions`, where the main task is for participants to discuss a topic or prompt, and
 * `challenges`, where the main task is a problem to be solved.

-For example, to start a challenge fenced div, use at least 3 colons, followed by the `challenge` tag.
+To start a challenge fenced div, as usual use at least 3 colons, then followed it by the `challenge` keyword.
-Then the content of the challenge is included on the following lines.
+Add the content of the challenge on the following lines.
-Finally, you need to close the fenced div using another line with least 3 colons.
+Finally, close the fenced div using another line with least 3 colons.

 ```markdown
 :::::::::::::::::::::::::::::::::::::: challenge